About the Initiative

 Under the Clean Energy Future (CEF) plan the Australian Government committed to further work to investigate the merits of a possible national Energy Savings Initiative (ESI).

 An ESI is a market-based tool for driving economy wide improvements in energy efficiency.
 An ESI would help consumers to save money by encouraging the identification and take-up of energy efficient technologies.
-Schemes currently operate in New South Wales, Victoria and South Australia, and the Australian Capital Territory scheme will commence in January 2013.
+Schemes currently operate in New South Wales, Victoria and South Australia, and the Australian Capital Territory.

-Subject to the economic modelling and a regulatory impact analysis, the Australian Government will make a final decision on whether to adopt a national ESI.
-A national ESI would be conditional on the agreement of the Council of Australian Governments and the abolition of existing and planned state schemes.
+Subject to the economic modelling and a regulatory impact analysis, the Australian Government will make a final decision on whether to progress a national ESI.
+Adoption of a national ESI would be conditional on the agreement of the Council of Australian Governments and the abolition of existing and planned state schemes.

 How is RET involved?

-The Department of Resources, Energy and Tourism is working with the Department of Climate Change and Energy Efficiency to further investigate the merits of a possible national Energy Savings Initiative (ESI).
+The Department of Resources, Energy and Tourism is working with the Department of Industry, Innovation, Climate Change, Science, Research and Tertiary Education to further investigate the merits of a possible national Energy Savings Initiative (ESI).

-In line with the commitment made in the CEF plan, the Government has established an ESI Working Group to lead the further work, comprising senior officials from the Department of Resources, Energy and Tourism and the Department of Climate Change and Energy Efficiency (ESI Working Group terms of reference).
+In line with the commitment made in the CEF plan, the Government has established an ESI Working Group to lead the further work, comprising senior officials from the Department of Resources, Energy and Tourism and the Department of Industry, Innovation, Climate Change, Science, Research and Tertiary Education (ESI Working Group terms of reference).

-The ESI Working Group's investigations are being assisted by an Advisory Group comprising State and Territory government officials and representatives of peak industry groups, energy market organisations, and environmental, union, community and welfare organisations.
+The ESI Working Group's investigations are being informed by an Advisory Group comprising state and territory government officials and representatives of peak industry groups, energy market organisations, and environmental, union, community and welfare organisations.

 Release of consultant reports

-- these reports should not be interpreted as reflecting Government thinking on the design of a possible national ESI (for example, comments by consultants about the eligibility of activities for creating certificates should not be interpreted as a proposed list of eligible activities under a possible national scheme); and
+- these reports should not be interpreted as reflecting Government thinking on the design of a possible national ESI (for example, comments by consultants about the eligibility of activities for creating certificates should not be interpreted as a proposed list of eligible activities under a possible national scheme)

 - the reports should not be interpreted as a commitment by Government to a policy or course of action.